NyaaCat/IXP/README.md

 1. Player right click on the RECEIVE sign.
 2. Plugin prompt for password.
-3. Player enters password, and receive the corresponding items.
+3. Player enters password `/ixp pass [password]`, and receive the corresponding items.
 If no password matches (wrong password), return no items found.

 (Items removed from local plugin database).